MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

-In this section, we perform an ablation study on the number of iterations used in the generation process.
-Following the MoMask architecture \citep{momask}, we adopt the same setting of 10 iterations for generation.
-However, the integration of \textit{Logits Editing} and the \textit{Motion Control Model} enhances the quality of the generated outputs with fewer iterations, as demonstrated in Table \ref{tab:less_iter}.
-Notably, with just 1 iteration, the results are already comparable to those achieved by TLControl \citep{TLcontrol}.
-Furthermore, after 4 iterations, the evaluation metrics are on par with those obtained after 10 iterations.
+In this section, we perform an ablation study on the number of steps used in the generation process.
+Following the MoMask architecture \citep{momask}, we adopt the same setting of 10 steps for generation.
+However, the integration of \textit{Logits Optimization} and the \textit{Logits Regularizer} enhances the quality of the generated outputs with fewer steps, as demonstrated in Table \ref{tab:less_iter}.
+Notably, with just 1 step, the results are already comparable to those achieved by TLControl \citep{TLcontrol}.
+Furthermore, after 4 steps, the evaluation metrics are on par with those obtained after 10 steps.

-To further investigate the influence of \textit{Logits Editing} and the \textit{Motion Control Model} for lesser iterations, we remove these components and experiment with various numbers of iterations, as shown in Table \ref{tab:less_iter_noCtrlNet_noLogit}.
-Reducing the number of iterations significantly decreases the quality of the generated outputs, resulting in an FID score of 1.196 with only 1 iteration.
-Even with 10 iterations, the FID score remains at 0.190, highlighting the improvements by integrating \textit{Logits Editing} and the \textit{Motion Control Model}.
+To further investigate the influence of \textit{Logits Optimization} and the \textit{Logits Regularizer} for lesser steps, we remove these components and experiment with various numbers of steps and apply \textit{Logits Regularizer} only last step, as shown in Table \ref{tab:less_iter_noCtrlNet_noLogit}.
+Reducing the number of steps significantly decreases the quality of the generated outputs, resulting in an FID score of 1.196 with only 1 step.
+Even with 10 steps, the FID score remains at 0.190, highlighting the improvements by integrating \textit{Logits Optimization} and the \textit{Logits Regularizer}.